Smoke Bombs for Fall Photos: Colors That Work With Autumn Foliage

 Apple Orchards and Pumpkin Farms

-These locations offer built-in fall props — apple trees, pumpkins, haystacks — and often allow photography for a fee.
+These locations offer built-in fall props: apple trees, pumpkins, haystacks: and often allow photography for a fee.
 The warm colors of the setting pair well with red and orange smoke for a cohesive, season-specific image.
 Red smoke among apple trees is one of those compositions that just works intuitively.
+Always call ahead to ensure the farm owners are comfortable with smoke bomb use; many are, provided you follow strict safety protocols.

 Mountain Overlooks